dfaio/dfaio.github.io/_posts/2015-05-18-Some-Primality-Tests.md

 This is exponential in terms of the input length.
 So even recording the value in memory would take exponential time!

-So then as long as $\texttt{trails}$ is polynomial in terms of the length of $n$, $\texttt{fermatIsPrime}$ runs in poly time, which is great news!
+So then as long as $\texttt{trials}$ is polynomial in terms of the length of $n$, $\texttt{fermatIsPrime}$ runs in poly time, which is great news!

 Sure, there's some probability of error.
 Maybe we didn't check enough $a$'s and we just happened to miss some witness to that fact that $n$ is composite.
-But if $\texttt{trails}$ is really big (and polynomials can get quite big), we can be *almost assured* that "probably prime" means "is prime."
+But if $\texttt{trials}$ is really big (and polynomials can get quite big), we can be *almost assured* that "probably prime" means "is prime."

 With one large, unfortunate exception.